sebastianknopf/gtfsgateway/README.md

-# gtfsgateway
+# GTFS.Gateway
-application for loading, preprocessing and re-publishing of GTFS feeds
+Simple application for loading, preprocessing and publishing of GTFS feeds.

+Documentation in progress . . . .